Namibia: Ministry of Environment, Forestry and Tourism

-Namibia holds almost a third of Africa’s black rhino population, with a stronghold for the South Western black rhino subspecies.
-With the ever-present threat of rhino poaching, the future of the South Western black rhino in Namibia will depend largely on its ability to protect this important rhino population.
+Namibia holds more than a third of Africa’s black rhino population and is a stronghold for the South-western black rhino subspecies.
+With the ever-present threat of rhino poaching, the future of black rhinos in Namibia will depend largely on its ability to protect this important rhino population.

-Threats facing rhinos are now greater than ever, with the current poaching crisis reaching high levels in recent years across Africa.
-Like many other rhino conservancies across Africa, funds have been increasingly channelled into costly anti-poaching operations and beefing up security and routine rhino monitoring in Namibia.
+Threats facing rhinos are now greater than ever.
+A loss of available habitat, economic consequences of the Covid-19 pandemic and reduced breeding performances (due to populations exceeding the carrying capacity of a given habitat), accompany the ongoing poaching crisis.
+Like many other rhino range states across Africa, funds have been increasingly channelled into costly anti-poaching operations and beefing up security and routine rhino monitoring in Namibia.

-The changes put into place by the Ministry of Environment and Tourism have clearly had an impact on the poaching threat, given the rise and then decline in poaching incidents across Namibia between 2012 and 2016.
-However, with the continued poaching pressure and given the threat that organised criminal gangs pose to rhinos, it is essential that the Ministry maintains its intensive rhino anti-poaching and monitoring efforts, which acts as a deterrent to would-be poachers.
+The changes put into place by the Ministry of Environment, Forestry and Tourism (MEFT) have clearly had an impact on the poaching threat, given the rise and then decline in poaching incidents across Namibia between 2012 and 2016.
+However, during 2022, rhino poaching in the country increased again – perhaps as criminal syndicates moved away from already depleted populations in South Africa’s Kruger National Park.
+It is therefore essential that the Ministry maintains its intensive rhino anti-poaching and monitoring efforts, which act as a deterrent to would-be poachers.

-How is the Namibia's Ministry of Environment and Tourism tackling this problem?
+How is the Namibia's Ministry of Environment, Forestry and Tourism tackling this problem?

-Save the Rhino International has supported the work of Namibia’s Ministry of Environment and Tourism since the 1990s.
+Save the Rhino International has supported the work of Namibia’s Ministry of Environment, Forestry and Tourism since the 1990s.
 Our funds have helped towards the costs of the annual rhino translocations, ear-notching operations, and radio transmitter implanting programme.
-In addition, our grants have helped to purchase various rhino monitoring equipment, and supported overall rhino management in Namibia.
+In addition, our grants have helped to purchase various rhino monitoring equipment and supported overall rhino management in Namibia.